 Icons of Yoga Yoga.
 It’s springing up everywhere!
 Its face has changed drastically over the last 50 years, especially in North America where it has been twisted and bent in an effort to fit into a “fitness-focused” culture!
-Although this phenomenon that is yoga is undergoing constant transformation and moving further and further away from … Continue reading What Are Namaste, Om, & Chin Mudra?
+Although this phenomenon that is yoga is undergoing constant transformation and moving further and further away from … Continue reading What Is Namaste, Om, & Chin Mudra?
 They Are – The Icons Of Yoga

 Krishna is a major deity in Hinduism.
 One of the most widely revered and popular of all Indian divinities.
 Being Christian in a Krishna World ”Very interesting, but doesn’t yoga welcome all religions?”
 This was the question posed by a colleague after discussing with her a predicament regarding one of my personal training clients.
 I … Continue reading Does Yoga Welcome All Religions?
 Being Christian in a Krishna World

 Finding The Right Class Can Be A Challenge!
 MATCHING UP WHAT STYLE?
 WHICH LEVEL?
 SPIRITUAL ELEMENTS?
 SECULAR?
 I have on occasions witnessed yoga participants struggling in a level not suitable for them.
 Desperately trying to keep up and so pre-occupied with reaching the next level of the posture, that they compromise alignment altogether, and their safety!
-I can … Continue reading How To Choose A Yoga Class – What Beginners Should Consider & Need to Know.
+I … Continue reading How To Choose A Yoga Class – What Beginners Should Consider & Need to Know.